Table of Contents

 I’m a professional, customer-focused individual looking to provide exceptional front-desk service in a busy hotel environment.
 I aspire to handle check-ins and check-outs, manage reservations, and resolve guest inquiries with the same efficiency with which I’ve approached my studies, for which I was awarded a 1st-class honours degree in Hospitality Management.
 I’m adept at multitasking in high-pressure environments while maintaining a warm, welcoming atmosphere.

-Delivery Driver CV
+Delivery driver CV

 I’m a talented driver who’s held a Category B driving licence since 17 years old and have clocked up more than 150,000 miles a year without collisions.
 I aspire to provide excellent customer service, having maintained high ratings in my previous role as a part-time waiter.
 I’m looking to effectively represent your brand and promote reliability by making timely deliveries by seeking a delivery driver position at Ocado with opportunities for advancement.

-Customer Service CV
+Customer service CV

 I’m an energetic and motivated entry-level Customer Service Advisor with practical experience in customer engagement through voluntary roles and work placements.
 I’m skilled at telephone and face-to-face communication.
 I’m eager to leverage these abilities in a dynamic environment at Vodafone.